Wittline/RESTful-APIs-Nodejs/README.md

-# RESTful APIs with Nodejs, mongoDB ad express.js
+# RESTful APIs with Node, Mongodb and Express
-Building RESTful services with Node, Express and MongoDB
+Building RESTful API REST services with Node.js, Express.js and Mongoose.js

 ## Scenario
 A brokerage firm needs to have an API service to process a set of buy/sell orders.
 This API must have two endpoints, the first one to create an account with the initial balance, and the second one to send the buy/sell orders.
 For each order, the API expect to receive a timestamp (for when it took place), an operation type (buy or sell), issuer name (stock’s identifier), a total amount of shares (a positive integer number), and the unitary price of the share (a positive real number).